 People Tree is a pioneer within the sustainable Fair Trade industry with the award-winning Sofia Minney behind the helm.

-All the products are made with high ethical and sustainable standards from start to finish, and all the knitwear is 100% organic as well as 100% luxurious.
+All the products are made in line with high ethical and sustainable standards from start to finish, and all the knitwear is 100% organic as well as 100% luxurious.

 The knitwear is handmade by artisans in Nepal, and each piece is PETA certified, which means no animals have been hurt in the production.
 All the timeless and modern styles are also verified by the World Fair Trade Organisation.